BettercareHealth/bettercare/README.md

 	*	Click 'Create Table'.
 (The default settings are usually fine.
 Play with them only if you need to.)
 	*	Copy the Output and paste it into your markdown file.
 	*	The Senseful tool starts some table borders with + where kramdown needs a |.
 Manually change the starting + in any row with a |.

+	If you create an HTML table, make sure it validates as the very strict XHTML 1.1 – this is needed for EPUB2 validation.
+(E.g. remember to include a `<tbody>` element.)

 1. Add markdown/code for the images, and make sure the image files are in the book's `images` folder.
 See the images section below for detail on this.

 ### YAML headers